 - Baking Powder: Helps the mug cake rise and stay light instead of dense.

-- Milk: I use almond milk to keep it dairy-free, but any milk works - dairy, oat, soy, cashew.
+- Milk: I use almond milk to keep it dairy-free, but any milk works: dairy, oat, soy, or cashew.
 Add a splash more if the batter looks too thick.

 - Vanilla Extract: Deepens the flavor so it tastes like real cake, not just sweetened protein powder.

-- Chocolate Chips (optional): Mini chocolate chips work best - full-size chips tend to sink to the bottom.
-Great warm, when they're still melty.
+- Chocolate Chips (optional): Mini chips work best.
+Full-size ones sink to the bottom.
+Best warm, when they're still melty.

 See recipe card for quantities.